chief-of-state/chief-of-state/readme.md

   - List read sides' offsets per shard and across the whole CoS cluster

 ## Production
-Chief-of-State has been used in production by the following notable companies since its birth in 2020.
+Chief-of-State has been used in production by notable companies since its birth in 2020.

 ## Anatomy of a Chief-of-State app